-Yaohua Yang, Ph.D., is an Assistant Professor of Public Health Sciences at the University of Virginia (UVA) School of Medicine and a resident faculty at the Center for Public Health Genomics (CPHG).
+Yaohua Yang, Ph.D., is an assistant professor of Public Health Sciences at the University of Virginia (UVA) School of Medicine and a resident faculty in the Department of Genome Sciences.
 He currently serves as Scientific Leader of Microbiome and Cancer Epidemiology Research Program (Macer) at the UVA Comprehensive Cancer Center.
-Prior to joining UVA in November 2022, he was a Research Instructor at the Vanderbilt University Medical Center from 2020 to 2022.
+Prior to joining UVA in November 2022, he was a research instructor at the Vanderbilt University Medical Center from 2020 to 2022.

 Dr. Yang’s research primarily focuses on the human microbiome and the genetic/molecular epidemiology of cancer.
 His past and current research have discovered novel microbial features, genetic variants, polygenic risk scores, epigenetic biomarkers, genes, protein biomarkers, and metabolites that are associated with cancer risk, through integrative analyses of metagenome, genome, DNA methylome, transcriptome, proteome, and metabolome data.
 His research goal is to apply a multidisciplinary approach to investigate microbiome-host interactions, genetics, epigenetics, and gene-environment interaction in cancer etiology, with an overarching goal of translating gained knowledge to early detection, risk assessment, primary prevention, and prognosis of human malignancies.